Raphael-Boichot/The-TinyGB-Printer/README.md

 Want to know more about these games ?
 Want hints and custom saves to unlock all printing features ?
 Want to read the whole story of the thermal printer emulator module ?
 Follow the [link](https://github.com/Raphael-Boichot/GameboyPrinterPaperSimulation).

-## Compatible with ALL homebrews using the Game Boy Printer
+## Compatible with homebrews known to target the Game Boy Printer
 In *Italics* games working fine in automatic mode, in **bold** games requiring the push button to tear paper, or tear mode.

 - *[2bit PXLR Studio](https://github.com/HerrZatacke/2bit-pxlr-studio) by Andreas Hahn - A Game Boy Camera custom rom*